Treatment of mental disorders

-Mental disorders are classified as a psychological condition marked primarily by sufficient disorganization of personality, mind, and emotions to seriously impair the normal psychological and often social functioning of the individual.
-Individuals diagnosed with certain mental disorders can be unable to function normally in society.
-Mental disorders may consist of several affective, behavioral, cognitive and perceptual components.
-The acknowledgement and understanding of mental health conditions has changed over time and across cultures.
+Mental disorders are classified as psychological conditions marked primarily by sufficient disorganization of personality, mind, and emotions to seriously impair the normal psychological and often social functioning of the individual.
+The DSM-5-TR defines mental disorders as syndromes arising from dysfunction in relevant biopsychosocial processes that results in significant disturbances in behavioral responses, emotional regulation, and other cognitive processes.
+Mental disorders may consist of several affective, behavioral, cognitive and perceptual components, and may impede the individual from functioning normally in society.
+The acknowledgement and understanding of mental health conditions have changed over time and across cultures; however, stigmatization still persists.
+There are also significant discrepancies in the diagnosis and treatment of mental disorders across various social, racial and gender groups.
 There are still variations in the definition, classification, and treatment of mental disorders.

 History

-Treatments, as well as societies attitudes towards mental illnesses have substantially changed throughout the years.
-Many earlier treatments for mental illness were later deemed as ineffective as well dangerous.
+As society's attitudes towards mental illnesses have substantially changed throughout the years, so have the methods of treatment.
+Many early treatments for mental illness have since been deemed ineffective and even dangerous.
 Some of these earlier treatments included trephination and bloodletting.
-Trephination was when a small hole was drilled into a person's skull to let out demons, as that was an earlier belief for mental disorders.
-Bloodletting is when a certain amount of blood was drained out of a person, due to the belief that chemical imbalances resulted in mental disorders.
-A more scientific reason behind mental disorders but both treatments were dangerous and ineffective nevertheless.
-During the 17th century however, many people with mental disorders were just locked away in institutions due to lack of knowledgeable treatment.
+Trephination refers to the process of drilling a small hole into the patient's skull in an attempt to 'let out demons', reflecting an earlier religious and cultural belief that mental disorders were demonic in nature.
+Bloodletting is when a certain amount of blood is drained out of a person due to the belief that chemical imbalances result in mental disorders.
+Both treatments were dangerous and ineffective.
+Similarly, herbs and sexual abstinence were frequently prescribed to women for cases of hysteria as this was believed to be an exclusively female disease until Freud.

+During the 17th century, however, it became common for individuals with mental disorders to be locked away in institutions due to a lack of knowledgeable treatment options.
 Mental institutions became the main treatment for a long period of time.
-But though years of research, studies, and medical developments, many current treatments are now effective and safe for patients.
-Early glimpses of treatment of mental illness included dunking in cold water by Samuel Willard (physician), who reportedly established the first American hospital for mental illness.
-The history of treatment of mental disorders consists in a development through years mainly in both psychotherapy (Cognitive therapy, Behavior therapy, Group Therapy, and ECT) and psychopharmacology (drugs used in mental disorders).
+Through years of research and medical developments, safe and effective treatments both psychologically and pharmacologically have become available to patients.
+Early glimpses of the treatment of mental illness included dunking in cold water by Samuel Willard (physician), who reportedly established the first American hospital for mental illness.
+The history of treatment of mental disorders consists of a development through years, mainly in both psychotherapy (Cognitive therapy, Behavior therapy, Group Therapy, and ECT) and psychopharmacology (drugs used in mental disorders).

-Different perspectives on the causes of psychological disorders arose.
-Some believed that stated that psychological disorders are caused by specific abnormalities of the brain and nervous system and that is, in principle, they should be approached for treatments in the same way as physical illness (arose from Hippocrates's ideas).
+Different perspectives on the causes of psychological disorders also continued to arise.
+Some scholars believed that psychological disorders are caused by specific abnormalities of the brain and nervous system.
+This perspective reflected the principle that they should be approached for treatment in the same way as physical illness, a belief that initially arose from Hippocrates.